schlotg/viage/README.md

 Viage is simply 4 very tiny classes, some design design best practices, and a [CLI](https://github.com/schlotg/viage-cli).
 The CLI takes care of setting up skeleton projects.
 It configures Typescript and Webpack so all you have to do is start writing code.

 ### Is Viage fast?
 It turns out that a lot of time and effort goes into making browsers fast with the native APIs.
 Using them produces good results.
 To verify this I implemented a Viage version of the React Fiber Demo.
 It is as least as fast as React Fiber.
-You can see for yourself [here](https://github.com/schlotg/viage-sierpinski)
+You can see for yourself at [Viage Sierpinksi Demo](https://github.com/schlotg/viage-sierpinski)

 ### Is Viage small?
 To test this I created a shopping list app in Angular, React, and Viage.
 The total code sizes generated for each framework are shown below: